-The womanly wail echoed from the narrow alleyway between the blue-curtain-building and its neighbor.
+The womanly wail echoed from the narrow alleyway between the blue-curtainbuilding and its neighbor.
 Do I want to know what that's all about?
 Seems like I shouldn't get involved in anything this place has to offer.

-As soon as he had thought that thought, the bell sound came from the Lessons & Rules book under his arm. messenger bag again.
+As soon as he had thought that thought, the bell sound came from his messenger bag again.
 Time and motion slowed down freezing everything around him.
 Robin imagined, or at least thought there should be, a long bass drop sound effect like in movies when reality was depicted as coming to a halt around the main character.
-He opened the book.
-Page two's contents had changed and now read:
+He reached in the bag and pulled out the Lessons & Rules parchment which had reappeared inside.
+It read: